 Dear Parents and Carers,

-Home learning will be given on a Monday and children are expected to complete home learning activities throughout the week.
-Each week children will be asked to practise reading and spellings words they are given to learn.
-There is a phonics test every Monday which tests children’s knowledge of their previous week’s spellings.
-Children are also expected to read to an adult for at least 15 minutes each night; please sign and write a comment in their reading record to confirm that you have read to your child.
-Listening to your child read is one of the most important ways you can help your child.
+Children are expected to complete home learning activities throughout the week.
+Each week children will be asked to practise reading and writing words.
+There is a spelling test every Monday which tests children’s knowledge of their weekly phonics sounds.
+We will be inviting parents to attend a phonics workshop later on in the term which would give you ideas on how to help your child at home.
+Children are also expected to read to an adult for at least 15 minutes each night; you must sign and write a comment in their reading record to confirm that you have read to your child.
 Your child’s teacher or class teaching assistant will also read with your child once a week.
-We have library sessions once a week, so children can change library books then.
+We have library sessions once a week, so children can change books then.

-During English we will be reading and retelling traditional tales.
+During English we will be learning about ‘Fantasy Stories’ and ‘Information texts’.
 We will read and explore different stories to get some inspiration for our own stories.
-This term we will be focusing on ‘Goldilocks and the Three Bears’.
-We will be using actions and story mapping to help us learn this story and we will use its structure to help us to write our own version.
-We will also explore Animals stories in the second half of the term.
+This term we will be focusing on ‘Traction Man’ and ‘The Bear that went Boo!’ as well as other fictional stories.
+We will be using actions and story mapping to help us learn this story and we will use its structure to help us write our own narrative and using the illustrations to help us write detailed descriptions.

 Drop Everything and Read (DEAR)

 We are also having ‘Drop everything and read’ sessions every Friday afternoon which you are welcome to come to.
 More details about these sessions will be given soon.
 This means that every Friday afternoon everybody at St Anne’s (adults and children alike) will have thirty minutes to stop whatever they are doing and read a book of their choice.
 This could be your library book or a book that you have brought in from home.
 We really hope that these sessions in which we are all reading for pleasure will help to foster your child’s love of reading.
 Please help ensure that your child is ready for these sessions by ensuring that they bring a reading book into school on a Friday.